Meet the Peach Team

 At Clemson University in South Carolina, a group of faculty researchers, county extension agents and specialists are working together to solve the problems of the peach industry.
 The Peach Team is an interdisciplinary team of researchers and extension agents that provide research-based information to advance the fruit industry in South Carolina and beyond.

-Dr. Greg Reighard has been a research and extension horticulturalist for 30 years at Clemson University.
-His field research involves rootstock evaluation, growth regulators, manipulating peach tree dormancy/flowering, crop load management strategies, modeling fruit maturity, and adapting mechanical technologies for training systems.
-His lab has conducted genomics research on dormancy (Evg mutant) and rootstock resistance to nematodes and peach tree short life, and he co-developed Guardian® rootstock as well as its eventual PVP and trademark.
-Dr. Reighard serves as the Peach Rootstock Coordinator for the SAES-422 Multistate Project NC-140 "Improving Economic and Environmental Sustainability in Tree-Fruit Production through Changes in Rootstock Use", is the Peach Section Chair for the International Society of Horticultural Science, and is a Fellow of the American Society of Horticultural Science.
+Dr. Greg Reighard has been a research and extension horticulturalist for 34 years at Clemson University.
+His field research has involved rootstock evaluation, growth regulators, manipulating peach tree dormancy/flowering, crop load management strategies, modeling fruit maturity, and adapting mechanical technologies for training systems.
+His lab has conducted genomics research on dormancy (Evg mutant) and rootstock resistance to nematodes and peach tree short life, where he co-developed Guardian® rootstock as well as its eventual PVP and trademark.
+Dr. Reighard served for 25 years as the Peach Rootstock Coordinator for the SAES-422 Multistate Project NC-140 "Improving Economic and Environmental Sustainability in Tree-Fruit Production through Changes in Rootstock Use", and was the Peach Section Chair for the International Society of Horticultural Science the past 8 years.
+He was also the co-convener for the ISHS 2018 HortCongress and is a Fellow of the American Society of Horticultural Science.

 Dr. Guido Schnabel is a plant pathologist with research and extension responsibilities.
 He focuses on fungal diseases affecting the peach tree and fruit.
-His research over the last 15 years led to a better understanding of why important fungicides are losing their efficacy to control key diseases such as brown rot, Alternaria rot, and peach anthracnose.
-He developed a horticultural technique (above ground root collar excavation) to reduce Armillaria root rot (oak root rot), which is used now to more successfully grow peaches on replant sites.
-His extension activities include the testing of fungicides for disease control, development and promotion of management strategies to improve the efficacy and the life span of reduced-risk fungicides, and the determination of farm-specific resistance profiles to help growers fine-tune their spray program.
-His most recent extension efforts were geared toward the development of a smartphone application, MyIPM, which provides growers with disease and resistance management information.
-The app is available in Google Play for Android phones and in the Apple Store for iPhones.
+His research over the last 15 years led to a better understanding of why important fungicides are losing their efficacy to control key diseases such as brown rot and anthracnose.
+He developed a horticultural technique (above ground root collar excavation) to reduce Armillaria root rot (oak root rot), which is now used in many commercial orchards to extend the productive life of trees on replant sites.
+He also studies causes and management practices of peach skin disorders.
+His MyIPM smartphone application provides fruit growers with disease and pest management information.
+The app is available free of charge in Google Play for Android phones and in the Apple Store for iPhones.

 Dr. Ksenija Gasic is a peach breeder and geneticist.
 Clemson University revived peach breeding program after 25 years by hiring Dr. Gasic in 2008.
 Her research is focused on development of high quality, disease resistant peach varieties adapted to environmental conditions of the Southeastern U.S. She is developing early- to late-ripening, fresh market types of peaches and nectarines that meet the demands of consumers and provide the highest return on investment for growers.
-The emphasis is on combining high quality and consistent productivity with improved resistance to bacterial spot and brown rot and health benefits in new peach varieties.
-Dr. Gasic’s research involves characterization and utilization of the peach genetic diversity and development and utilization of genomic technology to improve breeding efficiency.
-Her program has been actively involved in development and application of modern technological tools in breeding programs (www.rosbreed.org)
+In addition to breeding varieties for the fresh market, Dr. Gasic is working on Armillaria root rot resistance in Prunus and development of new replant resilient rootstocks.
+Her program has been actively involved in development and application of modern technological tools in breeding programs (www.rosbreed.org; www.rosaceae.org)

 Dr. Douglas Bielenberg studies the interaction between plants and the abiotic environment.
 A major emphasis of his program has been investigating the molecular and genetic basis of dormancy behavior in peach.
 Bud chilling and heat requirement are major determinants of bloom time.
 Matching the chilling requirement of trees to our local climate is an important selection criteria used by breeders, and his program seeks to develop molecular markers for chilling requirement and bloom time traits that can be used in marker-assisted selection by the SC peach breeding program.
 He is also starting two projects to identify genetic markers for maximum fruit size potential in the breeding stock used by the SC breeding program, and to identify molecular markers for the dormancy status of floral buds that will assist in grower decision making for cultural practices that manipulate bud break timing.